emad22/emad22/README.md

 -  &nbsp; Working as a backend developer.

--  &nbsp; I have a bachelor degree in computer science.
+-  &nbsp; I have a bachelor degree in computers and information systems.

 -  &nbsp; I'm on track for learning more about Web Development.